 MSU Choral Union to hold auditions

-The Michigan State University Choral Union will hold interviews and auditions for its upcoming semester on Wednesday, Jan.
-9 and 16, at 6 p.m., Jan.
-10 and 17.
-Singers who are interested should meet outside of Room 147 of the MSU Communication Arts and Sciences Building, which is at the southeast corner of Red Cedar and Wilson on the MSU campus.
+The Michigan State University Choral Union will hold interviews/auditions for its upcoming semester on Wednesday, Jan.
+9 and 16, at 6 p.m.
+Auditionees should meet outside of Room 147 of the MSU Communication Arts and Sciences Building, which is at the southeast corner of Red Cedar and Wilson on the MSU campus.

-The ensemble rehearses from 7 to 9 p.m. on Wednesday evenings.
-Members pay a $52 per semester registration fee ($30 for high school or college students) and pay for their own musical scores (approximately $20 per semester).
+The ensemble rehearses on Wednesday evenings, 7-9 p.m.
+Members pay a $53.50 per semester registration fee ($41.25 for high school or college students) and pay for their own musical scores (approximately $20 per semester).